AbhiTheModder/understand-smali/README.md

 <b> ~ The <code>smali-opcodes</code> folder contains full list of opcodes in smali you can download it and keep for your future references. </b>

-<b>~ The <code>smali-helper</code> folder contains Smali-Helper app created by <i>Anant Kumar Vivek</i> It is still in its beta phase so some references weren't added inside app </b>
+<b>~ The <code>smali-helper</code> folder contains Smali-Helper app created by <i>Anant Kumar Vivek</i> It is still in its beta phase, so some references weren't added inside app. </b>

 <b>~OUR LOVELY RESPECTED Prof. euzada has also written brief introduction to smali <a href="https://telegra.ph/Introduction-to-Smali-06-29"> Part 01 </a> | <a href="https://github.com/AbhiTheModder/understand-smali/blob/main/Introduction%20to%20smali%20by%20euzada%20part%202.md"> Part 02</a></b>

-#### It's my promise after reading this fully you're never going to face any problem's in reverse engineering
+#### It's my promise that, after reading this fully, you're never going to face any problems in reverse engineering

 # Why this repo?
-The starter's always keeps wondering and asking older reverser's about how to recognise right place in smali, how to dig, where to change blah blah and when no-one replies/respond to you = "It hurts very much deep inside" and this is what I faced so I don't want anyone more to face same and that's the reason also why i replies to every people and help everyone without anything in demand ( I know I did some my hails 😜) but we have to remember that older reverser's have their real life too
+The beginners always keep wondering and asking old reversers about how to recognize right place in smali, how to dig, where to change blah blah and when no-one replies/respond to you = "It hurts very much deep inside" and this is what I have faced, so I don't want anyone else to face same and that's the reason also why I reply to everybody and help everyone without anything in demand (I know I did some of my hails 😜) but we have to remember that older reversers have their real life too...

-And in this full articlee/repo i'll tell every word simple no complexity so that you can understand it.
+And in this full article/repo I'll tell every word in the most simple way so that you can understand it.

 # Smali vs Java
 ### The first question when apps were build in java why there is smali in apk/apks?